 - To train a licensed physical therapist in the medical/surgical considerations related to sports related injuries.

 - To educate the resident in the area of injury and disease prevention for the athletic population.

-- To model effective use of evidence based physical therapy practice through critical inquiry.
+- To model effective use of evidence based physical therapy practice through critical inquires

-- A minimum of 150 hours of one-on-one clinical supervision/mentoring in the area of sports physical therapy treatment and management of sports related pathologies
+- A minimum of 150 hours of one-on-one clinical supervision and mentoring in the area of sports physical therapy treatment and management of sports related pathologies.

 Credentialing: The residency program follows APTA guidelines for credentialing and anticipates submission of the formalized credentialing materials this year.

 Length of Residency: 12-Months